+Contributed by:

-Contributed by: Illya Tkachuk, Igor Krasovskiy and Inna Kostrytska, Integrites
+Illya Tkachuk, Igor Krasovskiy and Inna Kostrytska INTEGRITES

-Integrites is a full-service law firm with offices in Ukraine and Kazakhstan, and representative offices in Germany and the UK.
-For 17 years IN-TEGRITES has served more than 1,350 clients from around the globe, including Fortune 500 companies and international financial institutions.
-The firm's clients are recognised leaders in various industries, ranging from manufacturing, pharmaceuticals and retail to agriculture, logistics and renewables.
-The firm is highly recommended for its cross-border work - whether sophisticated transactions or complex dispute resolution - and for large projects in energy (in particular, renewables).
-In addition to its presence in the aforementioned countries, INTEGRITES makes its legal expertise available to clients from other jurisdictions through two foreign desks - comprising teams of qualified lawyers with exceptional German and French language skills.
+INTEGRITES is a full-service law firm with offices in Ukraine and Kazakhstan, and representative offices in Germany and the UK.
+For 18 years INTEGRITES has served more than 1,650 clients from around the globe, including Fortune 500 companies and international financial institutions.
+The firm's clients are recognised leaders in various industries, ranging from manufacturing, pharmaceuticals, and retail, to agriculture, logistics, and renewables.
+Clients recommend the firm for its cross-border work - investment deals, sophisticated transactions, complex dispute resolution, and for projects which require in-depth industrial expertise.
+IN-TEGRITES makes its legal expertise available to clients from other jurisdictions through two foreign desks - comprising teams of qualified lawyers with exceptional German and French language skills.
 The firm closely co-operates with a well-established partner network of more than 100 international law firms.
-In 2022 INTEGRITES was shortlisted as Law Firm of the Year: Ukraine by Chambers Europe Awards.
+In 2022, IN-TEGRITES was shortlisted for Law Firm of the Year: Ukraine by Chambers Europe Awards.